UoA-CARES/RPE-PER/README.md

 ---

-# 🔬 The Core Idea in One Sentence
+## Core Idea

 > ### **Replay the experiences that violate the agent's reward expectations.**

-Rather than treating every memory equally, RPE-PER focuses learning on experiences whose outcomes are still surprising to the agent.
+Rather than treating every stored transition equally, RPE-PER gives greater replay priority to experiences whose observed rewards differ substantially from what the agent predicted.

+When the outcome is already well predicted, RPE is small.

+When the outcome violates expectation, RPE is large.

+**Those unexpected experiences are revisited more often during learning.**

 ---

-# 📄 Paper
+## Paper

 This repository accompanies our work: